- GAP 200.150, Cost Transfers on Federally Sponsored Projects

 If the cost transfer is untimely an explanation of the reason for the delay should appear in the “untimely justification” field on the cost distribution iForm.

 Untimely salary cost distribution changes involving moving charges to cost objects belonging to federally sponsored projects will not be allowed if they occur more than six months after the initial charge.
+Note: retroactive changes to effort distributions must always be completed in order to ensure alignment with an individual's effort certification statement(s); effort transferred onto federally sponsored projects more than six months after the initial charge must be cost shared.

-B. Journal Voucher (JV) Keyed in SAP by Department
+B. Journal Voucher (JV) Keyed in SAP by Department (Non-payroll)

 Any cost transfer involving a non-payroll cost should use the ZF418 transaction in SAP.
 If the cost transfer is untimely justification explaining the reason for the delay in processing should appear in the “Extra Texts” field within SAP.
 Further guidance on the ZF418 tool may be found in this Reference Guide.
+Non-payroll cost transfers can only be processed as ZJ documents using the ZF418 transaction in SAP; manual SA journal vouchers are not allowable.

 These guidelines pertain to federally sponsored projects and should be used as guidance for all sponsors unless specifically addressed in a non-federal sponsor’s policies and/or procedures.